AILab-CVC/VL-GPT/README.md

-* VL-GPT is a generative pre-trained transformer model for vision and language understanding and generation task, which can perceive and generate visual and linguistic data concurrently.
+* VL-GPT is a generative pre-trained transformer model for vision and language understanding and generation tasks, which can perceive and generate visual and linguistic data concurrently.
 By employing a straightforward auto-regressive objective, VL-GPT achieves a unified pre-training for both image and text modalities.

 * We also propose an image tokenizer-detokenizer framework for the conversion between raw images and continuous visual embeddings, analogous to the role of the BPE tokenization in language models.